icw2109/GDSI-Mod/README.md

 Dicing Lanes & IBEAM Structures: Tweak dimensions and offsets to meet additional manufacturing constraints.

-HAPPY CODING!

 If you have any questions, feedback, or suggestions for improvements, please feel free to open an issue or submit a pull request.

-NOTE: This project was developed with foundry-specific design rules in mind.
-Please ensure you fully understand these constraints before modifying the generated layout.